WE'RE HERE TO HELP

 Step 4 - Next is gathering important documents needed to move forward in the process.
 These documents typically include:

-- Estate: planning documents: will, burial and funeral arrangements, living will, power
+• Estate: planning documents: will, burial and funeral arrangements, living will, power of attorney, Advance Medical Directive

 An important part of finding all of the documents and taking inventory of the estate is ensuring that everything is reported accurately to the Court.
 This includes identifying and notifying all legitimate creditors, like credit card companies.